ABCFabian/AWS-SAP-C02-Study-Guide/README.md

   * On-premises:
     * *Route 53 Resolver can conditionally forward queries to resolvers on the on-premises network via an **outbound endpoint ONLY**, not an inbound endpoint to resolve to on-premises infrastructure*
     * To conditionally forward queries, you need to create Resolver rules that specify the domain names for the DNS queries that you want to forward and the IPs of the DNS resolvers on the on-premises network that you want to forward the queries to
+  * The Resolver additionally contains endpoints that you configure to answer DNS queries to and from your on-premises environment.
+Before you start to forward queries, you create Resolver inbound and/or outbound endpoints in the connected VPC.
+These endpoints provide a path for inbound or outbound queries.
+  * When you create a VPC, the Route 53 Resolver that is created by default, maps to a DNS server that runs on a reserved IP address for the VPC network range, plus 2.
+For example, the DNS Server on a 10.0.0.0/16 network is located at 10.0.0.2.

 ### Route 53 Records:
   * Each record contains: